 Food Services is committed to ongoing strategic renewal of its business.
 This involves re-evaluating the longer term strategy for the business every three to five years.
 In 2020, Food Services undertook a renewal of the strategy for the A&W business.
 At the core of the strategy is the mission “To become #1 with millennial burger lovers, chosen and trusted for truly good food and the convenience they crave”.
 The strategy has five key strategic thrusts:

 A key element of A&W's growth strategy is repositioning and differentiating A&W in the QSR industry through the use of “better ingredients”.
 This strategy includes differentiating A&W with simple, great tasting ingredients farmed with care.
 With the launch of new beef specifications in September 2013, A&W became the first national quick service restaurant to serve beef raised without the use of hormones or steroids, raised on ranches at the leading edge of sustainable and ethical practices.
 In September 2014, A&W introduced eggs from hens fed a diet without animal by-products.
 In October 2014, A&W launched chicken raised without the use of antibiotics.
 In 2015, A&W introduced organic and Fair Trade coffee.
 In 2016, A&W introduced bacon from pork raised without the use of antibiotics.
 In 2017, A&W introduced in its restaurants A&W Root Beer made from natural cane sugar and all-natural flavours.
-In 2018, A&W began serving in its restaurants the Beyond Meat† Burger made using 100% plant-based protein.
+In 2018, A&W began serving in its restaurants the Beyond Meat Burger made using 100% plant-based protein.
 Also in 2018, A&W began using real cheese on all burgers and breakfast sandwiches.
 In 2020, A&W announced it is exclusively using grass-fed and grass-finished beef in all of its burgers and launched its new Fair Trade organic coffee.

-Today, with over 1,025 restaurants from Vancouver Island to Newfoundland, A&W is the second largest hamburger restaurant chain in Canada and is one of Canada's leading franchisors.
+Today, with over restaurants from Vancouver Island to Newfoundland, A&W is the second largest hamburger restaurant chain in Canada and is one of Canada's leading franchisors.

-With national System Sales(1) of $1.6 Billion in 2021, the restaurant chain serves 136 million guests a year and employs approximately 20,000 employees.
+With national System Sales(1) of $1.8 Billion in 2023, the restaurant chain serves 197 million guests a year and employs approximately 20,000 employees.

-Over its 65 year history, Food Services has established a strong brand name and a reputation as a leader in the hamburger segment of the quick service restaurant market.
+Over its 67 year history, Food Services has established a strong brand name and a reputation as a leader in the hamburger segment of the quick service restaurant market.
 The A&W product line includes hamburgers (The Burger Family®), chicken products (through the Chubby Chicken® line of products), russet thick-cut fries, sweet potato fries, A&W Root Beer®, fresh hand-cut onion rings, breakfast items, soft drinks, coffee as well as a variety of frozen and espresso-based beverages that are offered through the A&W Brew Bar™.

 ™ trademark of the Partnership, used under license.